 Specifies the GlassFish Server release with which to be backward compatible in terms of JAR visibility requirements for applications.
 The only allowed value is v2, which refers to Sun GlassFish Enterprise Server version 2 or Sun Java System Application Server version 9.1 or 9.1.1.
-The Java EE 6 platform specification imposes stricter requirements than Java EE 5 did on which JAR files can be visible to various modules within an EAR file.
+Beginning in Java EE 6, the Java EE platform specification imposed stricter requirements than Java EE 5 did on which JAR files can be visible to various modules within an EAR file.
 In particular, application clients must not have access to EJB JAR files or other JAR files in the EAR file unless references use the standard Java SE mechanisms (extensions, for example) or the Java EE library-directory mechanism.
-Setting this property to v2 removes these Java EE 6 restrictions.
+Setting this property to v2 removes these restrictions.